abdelino17/multicloudnano-project/README.md

 ![Diagram](diagram.jpg)

-3. Using the [above linked](#resources) references, add the appropriate modules to the given cloud provider Terraform scafolding files:
+3. I added the appropriate modules to the given cloud provider Terraform scafolding files:

-    1. AWS - `starter/aws/main.tf`
+    1. AWS - `terraform/aws/main.tf`
-    2. Azure - `starter/azure/main.tf`
+    2. Azure - `terraform/azure/main.tf`

-4. Edit the appropriate environment variables for the containers to test your install
+4. I edited the appropriate environment variables for the containers to test my install

-    1. Find the following environment variables in the Terraform scaffolding and change their values to reflect your name:
-       1. AWS_S3_BUCKET: `udacity-<your_name>-aws-s3-bucket`
-       2. AWS_DYNAMO_INSTANCE: `udacity-<your_name>-aws-dynamodb`
-       3. AZURE_SQL: `udacity-<your_name>-azure-sql`
-       4. AZURE_DOTNET_APP: `udacity-<your_name>-azure-dotnet-app`
-5. Edit the Azure DNS for the container.
-Find this line in `starter/azure/main.tf` and replace `<your_name>` with your name:
+5. I edit the Azure DNS for the container.
     ```
       dns_name_label      = "udacity-tscotto-azure"
     ```
-6. Services you select will be added after commented line `####### Your Additions Will Start Here ######` in the respective cloud provider `main.tf` file.
-7. After you have added the modules, applies the changes to the files and push your changes to your github repositories
+6. I completed the files with my modules.

+7. I applied my changes and pushed my code.

-8. Pull a fresh copy of your github repository into your AWS and Azure Cloud Shells
+8. Go to the Cloud Shell to pull a fresh copy of your github repository

-9. In each shell, run the following:
+9. In each shell, I run the following:

     For AWS:

     ```
-    cd cd11573-multicloud-computing-project/starter/aws
+    cd multicloudnano-project/starter/aws
     terraform apply
     ```